-Step nine concerns fitment of the steering box, shaft and steering wheel, and the stub axles.
-This is where you can cut a few corners if you do not wish to show the engine off and close up the removeable engine bay side panels.
+Step nine covers fitment of the steering box, steering wheel shaft, and the stub axles.
+This is where you can cut a few corners if you do not wish to show the engine off and position the engine bay side panels closed.

-The instructions have you attach the steering wheel to the shaft and then the shaft to the chassis so if you follow these steps, you will not have the option to paint the cab separately.
-Even if you do follow the instructions at this point you are still to turn it upside down to work on the front suspension in subsequent steps, so it is asking for trouble to add it at this stage.
-At the very least I would advise waiting to fit it, along with the steering linkages (D6, D45 & D50) just before you add the cab assembly in step sixteen.
+The instructions have you attach the steering wheel to the shaft and then the shaft to the chassis.
+There are a few problems if these steps are followed.
+Firstly, you will not have the option to paint a fully assembled cab interior separately.
+More importantly you are at risk of damaging these parts in subsequent steps where you are to handle and turn the whole assembly upside down to work on the front suspension.
+I would advise waiting to fit it, along with the steering linkages (D6, D45 & D50) just before you add the cab assembly in step sixteen.

 I like to